We studied Al Hilal intensively - Mnqithi

-Johannesburg – Mamelodi Sundowns coach Manqoba Mngqithi says that have done an intensive study on their opponents Al Hilal ahead of their CAF Champions League group stage match on Friday.
+Johannesburg – Mamelodi Sundowns coach Manqoba Mngqithi says that they have done an intensive study on their opponents Al Hilal ahead of their CAF Champions League group stage match on Friday.

 Sundowns have a tricky assignment against the Sudanese giants and the Brazilians will need to get their group stage campaign off to a great start if they harbour any chance of progressing far in the tournament.